Electronic-mind/django-REST_app/README.md

-# Restaurant reservation system using Django REST framwork
+# Restaurant reservation system using Django REST framework

 This project is a restaurant table reservation system that allows staff users to reserve tables for customers for a given date and time period.